 While you can catalog an incident using your IT service management (ITSM) ticketing tools, there is very little you can do to manage the incident by simply using tickets.
 Ticketing tools only allow for unprioritized SMS and email incident alerts.
 This limitation inhibits team collaboration and slows down the incident remediation process.

-Integrate ticketing tools with an incident alert management system.
-This way, you can convert tickets into intelligent alerts that can be sent to response teams whenever there is a critical incident.
-Teams can further collaborate on tickets and include resources into the conversation thread if required.
+Integrating your existing tools with an incident alert management system overcomes these limitations.
+Tickets are converted into intelligent, actionable alerts that can be audibly delivered to response teams during critical incidents.
+Teams can then collaborate directly on tickets and seamlessly include additional resources in the conversation thread that then syncs back into the ticketing tool in real time.

-The incident alert management tool needs to be more than just an alerting service.
+The incident alert management tool must be more than just an alerting service.
 Here are some requirements of any incident alert management solution:

 • High-priority notifications that bypass the silent switch on mobile